 2 | Stay Hydrated

-Drinking enough water is great for your immune system.
+Drinking plenty of water is great for your immune system.
 Water helps your body eliminate toxins and waste materials, making your immune system able to better fight infection.
-If you would like to learn more about the benefits of drinking water read this post.
-And if you’re struggling with drinking enough water everyday check this post out!

 3 | Consume Probiotics